10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Three areas of concern are [network requests](#user-content-network-requests), [CSS specificity](#user-content-css-specificity) and [animation](#user-content-animations) performance.

-Performance best practices are not only for the browser experience, but for the code maintenance as well.
+Performance best practices are not only for the browser experience, but for code maintenance as well.

 #### Network Requests

-* Limit number of requests by concatenating css files and encoding sprites and font files to the css file.
+* Limit the number of requests by concatenating css files and encoding sprites and font files to the css file.
-* Minifying stylesheets
+* Minify stylesheets
 * Use GZIP compression when possible
 Automate these tasks with a PHP or/and JavaScript build process.

 #### CSS Specificity

-Stylesheet should go from less specific rules to highly specific rules.
+Stylesheets should go from less specific rules to highly specific rules.
 We want our selectors specific enough so that we don't rely on code order, but not too specific so that they can be easily overridden.

-For that purpose, **classes** will be our preferred selectors: pretty low specificity but high reusability.
+For that purpose, **classes** are our preferred selectors: pretty low specificity but high reusability.

 Avoid using `!important` at all costs.